-We talked to Barbara Lax of Founder & CEO of Little Green House, about how little children can develop, grow, and learn.
-This is what she said:
+Barbara Lax Founder & CEO of Little Green House tells us about how little children can develop, grow, and learn.

 First of all, how are you and your family doing in these COVID-19 times?